tedelcopp/DogsFinder---App/README.md

 - **React.js:** Developed using React.js for efficient component-based architecture and dynamic UI elements.

-- **Vite:** Employed Vite as the front-end build tool.
-To run the application, use `npm run dev` to start the development server.

 - **Express:** Utilized Express.js for server-side functionality.
 To start the server, use `npm start`.

 - **API Integration:** Utilized external API data to populate the application with a variety of dog breeds.